We are facing a global climate emergency caused by human-made greenhouse gas emissions.

 Our planet is now 1oC warmer than it was before the industrial revolution.
 This is mainly a result of the huge volumes of fossil fuels – coal, oil and gas – that have been burned since then.

 Burning fossil fuels releases stored carbon and pumps it into the atmosphere as carbon dioxide (CO2) and other ‘greenhouse gases’.
-These trap heat from the Sun, warming the Earth’s surface.
+These trap heat from the Sun, warming the Earth’s surface and disrupting the climate.

 Before the industrial revolution began in the late 18th century, the atmosphere contained about 280 parts per million CO2.
 Now, there are more than 400 parts per million CO2 in the atmosphere and rising.
 Last time CO2 levels were this high, there were trees growing near the South Pole, sea levels were 20 metres higher than now, global temperatures were 3 to 4 degrees warmer, and humans didn’t exist.

 The most recent warning by the United Nations (in its 2020 Gap Report) said we need to cut fossil fuel production by 6% every year to keep warming below 1.5°.
 Instead we are increasing production by 2% per year.

 In December 2015, at the Paris Climate Conference, the UK government and 195 others agreed to cut greenhouse gas emissions and strive to keep global temperatures at 1.5°C above pre-industrial levels.
 That’s what scientists say is needed to avoid total climate breakdown.

 Nearly three years later, in October 2018, the world’s leading climate scientists – the UN Intergovernmental Panel on Climate Change (IPCC) – released a report warning there was only a window of 12 years in which to take action to keep global warming to this 1.5C target.